Preston and District Pool League – League Regulations – 2026 Summer League

 iii.
 A player profile will be created for them, and they will then be invited to create a log in.

 iv.
-Failure to supply a valid phone number may invalidate a team – no refunds given.
+Failure to supply a valid phone number may invalidate a team with no refunds given.

 v.
 Each team is entered into a draw, and the results will be emailed to the players of the team

 i.
-Matches must be played before the next draw.
+Matches must be played on the day specified in the League calendar.

-v.
+iv.
 Players must be at the venue at the agreed time. or the first frame can be claimed after 15 minutes of the original agreed start time.
 The match can be claimed after 30 minutes.
-(See section 1d; parts i - iv)
+(See section 1c; parts i - iv)

-c.
-Semi-finals of the Scotch Pairs, League Shield and League Cup will be played at the drawn home venue as per all other earlier rounds
+iii.
+Semi-finals of all competitions will be played at the drawn home venue as per all other earlier rounds

 8. Promotion / Relegation

-c.
-In the event of teams having the same number of points at the end of the season, the team with the most Wins will be favoured, if joint followed by the highest number of actual games won, if joint followed by the results against each other.
-If still joint, then a title play-off match will be arranged
+iii.
+In the event of teams having the same number of points at the end of the season, the team with the most wins will be favoured, followed by the highest number of actual games won, followed by the results against each other.
+If still can’t be separated, then a title play-off match will be arranged

 a.
 Player Merits

-1. The Player(s) that have won the most games in each division will win the divisional Merit award.
+i.
+The Player(s) that have won the most merit games in each division will win the divisional Merit award.

 b.
 Player Rankings